Masha-L/MealHC/README.md

 ### Features
 * The calorie intake will be determined based on the age, sex and activity level of the user
-* The composition of the meal options will be based on nutritional values
+* The composition of the meal options will be based on nutritional value requirements

 ### App mockup